QueenFavour/LITA-CAPSTONE-PROJECT-2/README.md

 ### DATA ANALYSIS
 INSIGHTS

 i.
-Incubator hub recorded $68M in total revenue for 2024 with the Eastern Region recording a total of $16,958,763M in sales which makes the South the region with the highest sales revenue.
+Incubator hub recorded $68M in total revenue for 2024 with the Eastern Region recording a total of $16,958,763M in sales which makes the Eastern region the highest in sales revenue.

 ii.
-The top selling Product for Incubator hub retail store for 2024 is Shoes which recorded a total sales revenue of $613,380.
+The top selling subscription type for customers is the Basic subscription type.

 iii.
-This analysis further highlights Incubator Hub's highest selling Product which is shoes.
+The top 2 performing regions are the East and South regions with a total of $34M in subscription sales.

 iv.
-The average sales for the year rests at $211.
+The top five customers are  Anna, Liam, Mike, Nina and Sophia

 This indeed has been a profitable year for Incubator hub retail store.
 We implore investors to invest in the shoes department.
 Below is a picture of our sales trend using pivot tables in Excel;

 ### DATA VISUALIZATION
-These are the visuals from pivot tables, SQL and an interactive PowerBI dashboard to visualize my findings.
+These are some of the visuals from pivot tables, SQL and an interactive PowerBI dashboard to visualize showing a well detailed representation of my analysis.
 ![Screenshot (1)](https://github.com/user-attachments/assets/c954733b-9cf6-4c47-af35-8a00b5bde2c2)
 ![Screenshot (4)](https://github.com/user-attachments/assets/f4d83cd5-36b3-4f32-84f7-f2adec2b5629)
 ![Screenshot (11)](https://github.com/user-attachments/assets/41d6a2ba-6aec-4bf1-92f4-cb46fadc7fae)
 ![Screenshot (12)](https://github.com/user-attachments/assets/22cd9973-8a82-43b1-96b2-b69d24471ae2)
 ![Screenshot (10)](https://github.com/user-attachments/assets/b98c33e6-3e26-458e-bc70-b8e60203bcec)
 ![Screenshot (13)](https://github.com/user-attachments/assets/47a07ad6-925e-40f5-bab1-fd026a8fa327)

-👍
+### CONCLUSION
+This analysis shows that customers prefer the Basic subscription package to other types due to its affordable rate.
+It further reveals that the Eastern and Southern regions have come to embrace our subscription packages regardless of the type.
 ### RECOMMENDATIONS
-- more awareness on the advantage of premium subscription package
+- create more awareness on the advantage of premium subscription package
 - to make the premium package more attractive by introducing new perks while reducing cancellations.👌
+- to employ field marketers in the north and west regions to create awareness on how to use different subscription packages to their advantage
+- improve on the premium subscription type to attract more customers to subscribe
 ### THANK YOU ❤️

-M